LionKimbro/lsf/py/README.md

 It features:
 * header & content sections
 * titles for all sections (except the header)
-* tags for all sections
+* key-value pairs for all sections (optionally)
-* body text for each section
+* body text for each section (optionally)

 LSF files are always UTF-8 encoded.

+## Installing

+    pip install lsf-lions-sectioned-format

 ## An example LSF File